 When you install a new Energy Star hot water tank, FortisBC will give you a $200 rebate.
-This program has just been extended until December 31st, 2013.
+This program is still available as of 2021.

-Right now, we also have an online special where you can save an additional $130 on a new Energy Star hot water tank (subject to end at any time).
+Right now, we also have an online special where you can save an additional $210 on a new Energy Star hot water tank (offer updated March 2021 but subject to end at any time).

 Also note that FortisBC rebates of $1000 on tankless water heaters and $1000 on condensing storage tanks are available.
 Learn more about these systems on our tankless water heaters post.

 When is it time to replace your old hot water tank?

 With some home insurance companies, if your hot water tank is over 8 years old, any water damage caused by leakage will not be covered.
 So this is when you should start to consider replacement.
 We estimate tanks last for 11 years on average (although this varies considerably).